Azure/draft-classic/README.md

 - Prow is language agnostic
 - Prow will work with any Kubernetes cluster that supports Helm
-- One it scaffolds your chart, you can leave the chart alone, or you can edit it to your specific needs.
+- Once it scaffolds your chart, you can leave the chart alone, or you can edit it to your specific needs
 - Charts can be packaged and delivered to your ops team